harnerdesigns/jackharner-gatsby/src/content/portfolio/shoolu/index.md

 On top of that, it's a very small company so occasionally I help out with:

-* Developing internal & customer-facing tools. <a href="https://returns.shoolu.com">Shoolu's Returns Portal</a> streamlined the return process for our customers, reducing support tickets and customer calls.
+* Developing internal & customer-facing tools. <a href="https://returns.shoolu.com" target="_blank" rel="noopener">Shoolu's Returns Portal</a> streamlined the return process for our customers, reducing support tickets and customer calls.
 * Tracking down or taking & processing product photos to meet Amazon's requirements.
 I've automated large portions of this task with Photoshop Actions, Powershell, & Python.
 * Responding to customer support issues including processing exchanges, fixing shipping errors, & answering general questions.